 These giant tunnels are one of the coolest places to visit in Darwin.
 The tunnels were built during WWII to protect oil stored in Darwin from Japanese bombing.

 The tunnels are a short walk from the Darwin city center and the Esplanade.
 They provide historical information and display Darwin’s rich history during WWII including photos of the brave men and women who served from Australia.

 8) Enjoy the Immersive Experience at Darwin Military Museum

 The rich military history of the Northern Territory and Australia is respectfully displayed in the Darwin Military Museum.
-The museum provides a learning experience and displays a variety of artefacts and information.
+The museum provides a learning experience and displays a variety of artifacts and information.

 The highlight of the Darwin Military Museum is the Defence of Darwin Experience, a powerful, immersive and interactive experience in the drama of the Japanese bombing of Darwin as it unfolded.